luisflorespozo/Wash-Machine-simulation-EMBEDDED-SYS/README.txt

-Complete simulation of a washing machine programmed in ASSEMBLER with MPlab and PIC microcontroller.
+Complete embedded system design of a washing machine programmed in ASSEMBLER with MPlab and PIC microcontroller.
-SW/HW development
+This project had both SW/HW development.